 The "new" part also includes a new look for the Genie, which was first revealed, in part, in a photo shoot in late 2018.
 Fans were worried at first about the Genie's look, as Smith appeared in the photos without blue makeup as a "human" Genie.
 Smith took to Instagram to reassure everyone by sharing one of the images and his own commentary: "BAM!!
 First look at the Genie, Princess Jasmine, and #Aladdin!
 Check Me Rockin' the Top Knot Ponytail Vibes in @entertainmentweekly (and yes, I'm gonna be BLUE! :-) This is how the Genie is in Human / Disguise Form.
 My character will be CGI most of the movie.)"

 In the latest trailer for Aladdin, released during the Grammys broadcast, audiences got their first look at Smith as the Genie, thanks to a clip of the famous Cave of Wonders scene where Aladdin unwittingly releases the Genie from his lamp prison.
 The scene is also home to the Genie's showstopping song "Friend Like Me," written by Disney maestros Howard Ashman and Alan Menken.
-With rapid-fire banter and serious production value, that first scene is one of the most significant moments in the story, and Smith understood the importance of getting it right.
+With rapid-fire banter and serious production value, that first scene is one of the most significant moments in the story, and he told Entertainment Weekly that he took inspiration.